TechArtToolBox/wheel-o-matic/README.md

 ## Initial wheel setup
 - Click on the "Wheel-O-matic" tab in the 3d view sidebar to bring up the UI.
 - Select the geo of your wheel.
-- IMPORTANT: apply rotation and scale to the wheel geo before using the addon for best results.
-Location is fine to leave as-is.
+- IMPORTANT: apply rotation and scale to the wheel geo before using the addon for best results. (ctrl+a hotkey, then Rotation & Scale from the menu)
--
 - In the Wheel-O-Matic UI, click "Create Wheel Locator" to initialize wheel setup for the selected wheels.